 Frater Ipafs: If one is familiar enough to utilize crystals in such a way, of course!
 Interesting you should bring up Amethyst — I was reading a bit of Agrippa’s works earlier, and he was talking about their use as far as removing drunkenness goes.
 He also stated that drunkenness can be remedied by washing one’s genitals with vinegar.
 Not entirely relevant, but I thought it worth sharing.

-Nettle: It is a good advice for the next time someone very drunk wants to get sober very fast 😀
+Alexander: It is a good advice for the next time someone very drunk wants to get sober very fast ?

 As for the crystals: there is another reason I asked – you offered a course on crystal tonics.
 Do you still offer it?
 Can it be attended?